kohler/hotcrp/README.md

 Also, make sure Apache uses the HotCRP install directory for all relevant URLs.

+For apache installations, `mod_rewrite` must be configured to serve each conference path from the HotCRP subdirectory, or additional `Alias` lines must to be added to `httpd.conf` e.g.

+        Alias /conference1 /home/kohler/hotcrp
+        Alias /conference2 /home/kohler/hotcrp

 You can also set $Opt["multiconferenceAnalyzer"] to a regular expression, a space, and a replacement pattern.
 HotCRP matches the full input URL to the regex, then uses the replacement pattern as the